 Firstly, contract administration begins with a clear understanding of the goals and objectives of a contract.
 Contract Administrators will set the scope and lay the foundations for the project, highlighting the deliverables, creating timelines, and determining how to measure KPIs (Key Performance Indicators).

 Contract Negotiation is a formal process where the parties reach a legally binding agreement on their future relationship.
-Contract Negotiation, however, is much more than getting a deal with all involved.
 The process provides an opportunity to increase the economic value and ROI of the relationship and minimise the risk associated with your company.
 Negotiations typically begin with redlining.
 The redlining process allows each party to remove, modify, or exclude clauses and terms before signing the dotted line.

-The most important stage of the process is the Contract Execution phase, in which the parties involved will sign the dotted line, meaning the terms of the contract now bind them.
-Monitoring compliance will be an ongoing process for the lifetime of the agreement by the person appointed as the Contract Manager.
+The most critical stage of the process is the Contract Execution phase, in which the parties involved will sign the dotted line, meaning the terms of the contract now bind them.
+Monitoring compliance will be ongoing for the agreement's lifetime by the person appointed as the Contract Manager.

 Some of the main benefits include cost-effectiveness, accuracy, and speed.
 With Summize, users can reduce the time spent reviewing a contract by up to 85%, freeing up time and resources for other fee-earning activities.
-Using our software can simplify your business' processes and empower your legal team to focus on the future of your company.
+Using our software can simplify your business processes and empower your legal team to focus on your company's future.

-Summize is also a flexible tool that helps you create contracts even more easily within an everyday program - Microsoft Word.
+Summize is a flexible tool that helps you easily create contracts within an everyday program - Microsoft Word.
 Our Add-In links to your playbook and standard clauses, making it faster to generate contracts from scratch.